Owen-Allen/-bookstore/instructions/PROJECT.md

     You can have a book without an order, but an order needs books, this
 - If the user inputs a different billing/shipping address, do we need to save that new address IN USER?

+- Do we need to show all attributes in relation schema?
+How do we show composites?

 COMPARE TO ER_DIAGRAM FROM A3?
 We aren't actually gonna make a table for book_order, it just exists in the relation cause book_order uses the ISBN from book?
 How do we illustrate that in ER